-For more information on U.S. copyright law and the DMCA, consult the Web site of the U.S. Copyright Office.
-The U.S. Copyright office has a variety of circulars and forms, available online or printed, which can provide answers and guidance to many copyright questions and issues.
-The Copyright Office's Circular 1 has simple, concise, explanations and descriptions of what you must do to keep from infringing copyrights of others, as well as protecting your own creative works.
-In addition, there are resources available through the library or through a simple Web search on copyright.
+For more information on U.S. copyright law and the DMCA, consult the website of the U.S. Copyright Office.
+The U.S. Copyright office has a variety of circulars and forms, available online or printed that provide answers and guidance to many copyright questions and issues.

 ECU Copyright Officer